World Cup nations Senegal and Côte d’Ivoire added to Trump travel ban

 Fans of Senegal and Côte d’Ivoire may be excluded from attending the World Cup next year after Donald Trump imposed a travel ban on both countries.

-Fans of the African nations will face “partial restrictions and entry limitations”, according to the new rules announced by the White House on Wednesday.
+The African nations’ supporters will face “partial restrictions and entry limitations”, according to the new rules announced by the White House on Wednesday.

-They join Haiti and Iran, who are also World Cup participants, that are facing the category of most severe restrictions.
+They join Haiti and Iran, who are also World Cup participants, in facing the most severe restrictions.

 The Trump administration blamed overstay rates for tourists on B1 or B2 visitor visas for the ban.
 Figures show an overstay rate of 4 per cent for Senegal and 13 per cent for Côte d’Ivoire.